 Especially if you have studied NVC already, you might be curious about whether the term I use, ‘NbC’, is the same or different.

 Firstly a caveat: there is no agreed definition of what counts as NVC and what doesn’t, and the original ideas of Marshall Rosenberg’s are selected and interpreted differently by different CNVC trainers, never mind the independent trainers.
 Then we all add on extra bits that we like, such as ‘the beauty of needs’ or the ‘dance floors’, or a focus on bodywork or mindfulness, and probably most of the bits that I have added to create what I call NbC are also in use somewhere in the world by other NVC trainers.
-So what I am comparing with here is basically the contents of Rosenberg’s best-selling book Nonviolent Communication: A Language of Life, which is the ‘Bible’ of NVCers world-wide, and with a particular focus on the ‘NVC model’ known as the 4 steps.
+So what I am comparing with here is basically the contents of Rosenberg’s best-selling book Nonviolent Communication: A Language of Life, which is the ‘Bible’ of NVCers world-wide, and with a particular focus on the ‘NVC model’ often referred to as ‘the 4 steps’.
+If you’re not familiar with this already, please read that page before tackling the rest of this article!

 NbC is based on NVC